|Name:||Petzl Am'D (plastic sleeve v2)|

-The autolocking version of the Petzl Spinball operates easily with only a button press and 45 degree throw (vs the Spinball's 120 deg throw).
-The plastic sleeve had finger grooves with a molded fingerprint texture.
+Introduced in 1997, the Ball lock was Petzl's first triple action auto locking mechanism (predating the Triact), which operates quickly with a button press and 45 degree twist.
+The plastic sleeve has finger grooves with a molded fingerprint texture.
 The button protrudes significantly more than the metal sleeved version and I find it more difficult to depress fully.

 Petzl's similar manual locking Spinball was introduced later and uses a 120 deg twist.